-Today I wanted to share another very important dining exeriance: Recipe for traditional Moroccan Chickpea Stew.
-This dish has actully become our standard meal that week cook at least every two weeks.
-As you probably suspect – very less traditional dishes we can eat on daily basis.
+Today I wanted to share another significant dining experience: Recipe for traditional Moroccan Chickpea Stew.
+This dish has become our standard meal that week cook at least every two weeks.
+As you probably suspect – very less traditional dishes we can eat daily.
 Why?
-Because the amount of calories they contain exeed human calorific requirement 🙂 Nord African cusine on the other hand is very simple and lower in calories.
+Because the number of calories they contain exceed human calorific requirement 🙂 Nord African cuisine, on the other hand, is very simple and lower in calories.

-I was very superised that this dish turned out to be not only good but really delicious.
-We decided to cook it regurarly.
-Just yesterday my husband said to me “We are so lucky that we found such great dish”.
-I am also glad that we have tried the North Africn cousine, because the dishes are very different from that what we used to eat growing up in Europe.
+I was shocked that this dish turned out to be not only enjoyable but delicious.
+We decided to cook it regularly.
+Just yesterday my husband said to me “We are so lucky that we found such a great dish”.
+I am also glad that we have tried the North African cuisine because the dishes are very different from that what we used to eat growing up in Europe.

-This recipe is another recipe that we have tried not knowing how the dish actully suppose to taste – I hope we wont be dissappointed when we go to Morocco and try it there!
+This recipe is another recipe that we have tried not knowing how the dish supposes to taste – I hope we won’t be disappointed when we go to Morocco and try it there!

 - 1 onion chopped

 - 400 g chicken breast cut into 1cm pieces (optional)

 - 1 tsp cumin ground

 - 1 tsp chilli powder

 - 1 can chick peas rinsed and drained

 - 200 g cous cous